DylanKenji/CS476PROJ/docs/README.md

     - Students and graduates can track their job applications, interview schedules, and application statuses, streamlining the job search process.
 - Advanced Search
     - Functionality that allows users to find specific profiles and job listings based on various criteria.

+## Installation
+To install the dependencies for the backend, follow the steps below:

+1. Clone the repository: git clone https://github.com/DylanKenji/CS476PROJ.git

 ## Authors